farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 12. Leave your browser open and do not close any of the tabs.

-# End of Lab 1 - Exercise 1.
-Proceed to Lab 1 - Exercise 2.
+# Proceed to Lab 1 - Exercise 2.